Subhumans (British band)

-Subhumans are an English punk rock band formed in the Warminster and Melksham areas of Wiltshire in 1980.
+Subhumans are an English/UK punk rock band formed in the Warminster and Melksham areas of Wiltshire in 1980.
 Singer Dick Lucas had formerly been in another local band, the Mental, and other members had been in The Stupid Humans.
 The band's musical style is typically classified as hardcore punk or anarcho-punk.

 History

 The band was formed in 1980, guitarist Bruce and drummer Andy were accompanied by original bassist Grant, previously from the band Audio Torture.
-The band were initially known as Superhumans due to insistence from Bruce's mother, but changed their name to Subhumans when Dick joined the band later the same year.
+The band was initially known as Superhumans due to insistence from Bruce's mother but changed their name to Subhumans when Dick joined the band later the same year.
 By the end of 1980, drummer Andy had left and was replaced by Trotsky.

 The band released a demo in 1981.
 It was heard by members of the band Flux of Pink Indians, after being sent to them by Graham Burnett of the New Crimes fanzine, and the band were so impressed that they offered Subhumans a record release on their newly founded label Spiderleg Records.
-The group's debut EP, Demolition War, subsequently appeared on Spiderleg in December 1981.
+The group's debut EP, Demolition War, subsequently appeared on Spiderleg Records in December 1981.

-Subhumans released two more EPs in 1982, Reasons for Existence and Religious Wars, as well as founding their own record label, Bluurg Records.
-Although initially focused on releasing cassette recordings, the label produced its first vinyl release with the "Wessex '82" EP, which featured one track each by the Subhumans ("No Thanks"), The Pagans, Organised Chaos and The A-Heads.
+Subhumans released two more EPs in 1982, Reasons for Existence and Religious Wars, as well as founding their record label, Bluurg Records.
+Although initially focused on releasing cassette recordings, the label produced its first vinyl release with the "Wessex '82" EP, which featured one track each by the Subhumans ("No Thanks"), The Pagans, Organised Chaos, and The A-Heads.

 The band's first LP, The Day The Country Died was released in 1983 on Spiderleg Records.
 Generally considered a classic of the anarcho-punk era, it was followed shortly after by the Evolution EP, which was also the band's first record (bar the "Wessex '82" split) to be released on their own label.
 The band released Time Flies...
 But Aeroplanes Crash later that same year, a 12" EP consisting of both studio and live tracks - the live tracks taken from an aborted live album.
 Towards the end of the year, original bassist Grant left the band (shortly before the recording sessions for their second album) and was replaced by Phil of the Pagans.
-(Bruce Treasure, Andy Gale, Grant Jackson, Trotsky and Phil Bryant all attended Kingdown Comprehensive school in Warminster, England).
+(Bruce Treasure, Andy Gale, Grant Jackson, Trotsky and Phil Bryant all attended Kingdown Comprehensive School in Warminster, England).